 What to put in your footer layout

-Whilst I wouldn’t suggest including all of these in your footer, the list below shows a number of options for types of information that could typically found in website footers.
+Whilst I wouldn’t suggest including all of these in your footer, the list below shows a number of options for types of information typically found in website footers.

 - Contact details such as address, phone, mobile & fax numbers